Knowit-Experience-Norrland/FigmaConverter/README.md

   </test-component>
 ```

+### Slots
+Slots can be used to insert elements into your web-component.
+To use slots

-### Dependencies
+## Dependencies
 * LitElement
 * Any sort of bundler that handles open imports, eg. import 'litElement'
   * Some examples are [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/), [Rollup](https://rollupjs.org/guide/en/).

-The system now relies on CSS *gap* (previously grid-gap) -- This does not currently work in Safari
+The system now relies on CSS *gap* (previously grid-gap) -- This does not currently work in Safari.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)